 Chikungunya.
 It sounds like a fake word.
-I remember my older sister used to want to speak a 2nd language so badly that she would just ramble sounds together as fast as she could with lots of flailing hand gestures.
+I remember, as kids, my older sister wanted to speak a 2nd language so badly that she would just ramble sounds together as fast as she could, with lots of flailing hand gestures.
 I thought it was the coolest thing ever.
 Like, I couldn’t believe that she could just make up a language right there on the spot.
 Unfortunately, her rambled sounds were only cool to me and even more unfortunately is the fact that Chikungunya is not made up.
 Chikungunya is a mosquito born virus in which I have somehow contracted.
 It’s very painful and very tiring and there is no cure other than rest.
 My grandma (mamaw) always told me that if you allow yourself to lay down when you are sick you will only get more sick.
-Well, sweet ole’ Kentucky born and raised Mamaw never got chikungunya.
+Well, sweet ol’ Kentucky-born-and-raised Mamaw never got chikungunya.

 Like my dirt road fantasy, just about everything that I thought I knew or believed about missions has been blown apart.
 So, here it goes…stories of expectations meeting reality and of meeting God at the end of myself.
 Stories which broke me, taught me, humble me, angered me, and are continuing to mold me and graciously move me to know Christ more.